Preprovisioned Abortion Pills by Mail: What You Need to Know

 The Bottom Line

 Preprovisioned abortion pills are a game-changer for reproductive autonomy.
 They offer security, privacy, and preparedness in a time when abortion rights remain under attack.
-Having a plan in place means you can make the best choice for yourself—without waiting on permission.
+Having a plan in place means you can make the best choice for yourself—whenever you need it.

 Want more resources?
 Explore the links above to find the option that works best for you.